Peer Review Process

 Submission Checklist

-• Read the Aims and Scope carefully to gain a clearer overall understanding and assess to ensure that your manuscripts suit the IJSPSY.
+• To read the vision, scope and aims carefully to gain a clearer overall understanding and assess to ensure that your manuscripts suit the IJSPSY.

 • To use the Microsoft Word template in preparing your documents,

-• To ensure that the publication ethics issues, copyright, authorship, figure formats, data, and references arrangement have been carefully considered,
+• To ensure that the Publication Ethics, Copyright Policy, Authorship Policy, figure formats, data, and references arrangement have been carefully considered,

-• To ensure that all authors have agreed and covenanted their contents to submit the manuscript.
+• To ensure that co-author (s) has agreed and covenanted his/her (their) content to submit the manuscript.

 Selection of manuscripts